2020 JSWE Awards

-Congratulations to Ram Cnaan (University of Pennsylvania) and Barbara P. Early (The Catholic University of America, retired), who have been selected as the Journal of Social Work Education (JSWE) Best Reviewers of 2019!
+Congratulations to Leon Ginsberg (Appalachian State University, retired) and David Moxley (University of Alaska, Anchorage), who have been selected as the Journal of Social Work Education (JSWE) Best Reviewers of 2020!
 Each year, the recipients of the Best Reviewer awards are selected by the JSWE Editorial Advisory Board to recognize manuscript reviewers who have demonstrated exceptional service in responsiveness to requests for review, timeliness in submitting completed reviews, and quality of written reviews.
-Dr. Cnaan and Dr. Early will be honored at the Membership Meeting at the CSWE 2019 Annual Program Meeting, Friday, October 25, from 5:30 pm–6:30 pm in Denver, CO.
-The Best Reviewer Awards are sponsored this year by the University of Utah.
+Dr. Ginsberg and Dr. Moxley will be honored at the CSWE 2020 Annual Program Meeting in November.

 CSWE and the JSWE Editorial Advisory Board would like to thank all the dedicated professionals who generously donate their time and expertise to review manuscripts and thus contribute to the value and success of the journal.